ReverseThatApp/ReverseThatApp.github.io/_posts/2025-08-09-extending-ios-app-limits-free-developer-account-capabilities.md

             // Log current X0 value for verification console.log("Current refs.count (X0): " + this.context.x0.toInt32());

-            // Patch X0 to 2 to bypass the limit check this.context.x0 = ptr(2);
+            // Patch X0 to 2 to extend the limit check this.context.x0 = ptr(2);

             // Log the patched value